 Vesterheim invites all pre-school-aged children and their parents or caregivers to explore art and culture with museum tours, hands-on art projects, and snacks during Barnetimen (Children’s Hour).
-The program is led by ArtHaus directors Jenni and Eric Petersen-Brant and is held from 10:00-11:00 a.m. the third Tuesday of each month from September through April.
+Join Vesterheim Youth Educator Jennifer Kovarik and ArtHaus Directors Jenni and Eric Petersen-Brant from 10:00-11:00 a.m. on the third Tuesday of each month to explore art and culture.

 2016-2017 dates and themes are—

 - September 20, 2016 - Boats Visit the TradeWind in the Ship Gallery, then make and sail your own boat.